projects

 project description

-The Key Lake South Uranium Project (KLS) is located approximately 15 kilometres south of the Key Lake mill which processes ore from Cameco Corp.’s (TSX: CCO; NYSE: CCJ) McArthur River uranium mine.
+The Key Lake South Project (KLS) is located approximately 15 kilometres south of the Key Lake mill which processes ore from Cameco Corp.’s (TSX: CCO; NYSE: CCJ) McArthur River uranium mine.
 Provincial Highway 914, a north-south all-weather highway in Saskatchewan, crosses the project, providing ideal access.
-The project consists of 12 contiguous claims (23,977 hectares or approximately 240 sq. km) which were staked during 2011 to 2012 and have been held and explored by a private company (“SaskCo”) until the end of 2022.
+The project consists of 12 contiguous claims (23,974 hectares or approximately 240 sq. km) which were staked during 2011 to 2012 and have been held and explored by a private company (“SaskCo”) until the end of 2022.
 The project was then transferred to Abasca Resources Inc. by reverse takeover of a TSX Venture listed corporation and is 100%-owned.

 KLS is underlain by the prospective uranium hosting rocks of the Wollaston-Mudjatik contacting zone (WMCZ) in the southeastern Athabasca Basin.
 The world’s largest high-grade uranium deposits are associated with the unconformity between the Athabasca Basin and the Wollaston-Mudjatik basement.
 Most of the uranium occurrences and deposits associated with the Athabasca Basin are located near the boundary between the Mudjatik and Wollaston domains as either unconformity-related or basement-hosted type.
 KLS is located in the southern strike extent of these deposits and in the same regional magnetic low structure that hosts them.
 Alteration at the KLS shows characteristics of both unconformity-type and basement-hosted deposits.

-In addition to the uranium prospectivity, KLS also hosts the Loki Flake Graphite Zone (“Loki Zone”) in the northern part of the project area.
-The Loki Zone was discovered by Abasca in 2016 while exploring for uranium at KLS and representative drill core samples were taken of the zone for the purpose of uranium exploration.
+In addition to the uranium prospectivity, KLS also hosts the Loki Flake Graphite Deposit (“Loki Deposit”) in the northern part of the project area.
+The Loki Deposit was discovered by Abasca in 2016 while exploring for uranium at KLS and representative drill core samples were taken of the zone for the purpose of uranium exploration.
 The 2016 drilling intersected the zone over a 2 km trend with intersections up to 40 m in length.
 In the fall of 2023, the samples were re-analysed for graphite and assays returned values up to 22.2 Cg %.
 A subset of the samples was also selected to determine the graphite flake size distribution by QEMSCAN, which yielded a median passing percent up to 214 μm.

 Highlights